uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

 For more detail, please see the complete code of the layout engine at [here](https://github.com/uber-common/vis-academy/blob/master/src/demos/graph/common/layout-engine.js).
 Note that, the layout engine should be replaceable with any other implementation to achieve a different type of graph layout.

-Let's plug in the layout engine we have here with our graph application.
+Now let's plug in the layout engine with our graph application.

 ## 2. Start Layout Engine

+Once the layout engine is instantiated in the constructor, we will need to register the update callback to get notified when the laout simulation is finished on each step.
 To speed up the rendering, we want the component rerender without 'diffing' the component state and props.
 One trick we can do here is to call 'forceUpdate()' method to rerender the component when the layout simulation is completed on each step.